JudasBricot/2D-RayTracing-Island/README.md

 # 2D-RayTracing-Island

 This is a simple Island generator project using perlin noise.
-I also added an option to draw shadow in the Island based of the position of the sun.
+I also added an option to draw shadow in the Island based on the position of the sun.